How to start an email (+greeting & opening examples)

 Opening lines you should avoid

 The opening line should be effective, catch the recipient’s attention, and encourage them to continue reading.
-The opening sentence also sets the tone for the rest of the email, so it’s super important to choose one that’s appropriate and relevant to the intent of the email.
+The opening sentence also sets the tone for the rest of the email, so it’s important to choose one that’s appropriate and relevant to the intent of the email.

 • I know you’re busy but…